Novel phases in rotating Bose-condensed gas: vortices and quantum correlation: INTRODUCTION

 Ever since the Bose-Einstein condensate (BEC) was realized in dilute vapors of ultra-cold (nano-kelvin) alkali Bose atoms \cite{aem95,dma95,bst95}, the response of these systems to rotation has attracted a lot of experimental and theoretical attention \cite{dgp99,ajl01,fs01,bpa10}.
 With experimental versatility such as controllable density, effective dimensionality and tunable inter-particle interactions \cite{ias98,cgj10}; these dilute and inhomogeneous Bose condensates has become an extremely convenient system to investigate the characteristics of macroscopic quantum phenomena.
-Subsequently intense studies has been initiated on the various aspects of rotating condensate \cite{ps02,jfa03}.
+Subsequently intense studies have been initiated on the various aspects of rotating condensate \cite{ps02,jfa03}.
 One of the fundamental issues in these studies is the observation of vortices with quantized circulation in response to rotation \cite{mcw00,hce01,hhh01,rav01,arv01,ech02,ech03,sce04}, which intrinsically related to the existence of superfluidity associated with BEC \cite{ps03}.
 In experiments, vortices are produced using various techniques like stirring the condensate with a laser beam \cite{mah99,mcb01}, imprinting an appropriate phase pattern onto the condensate trapped in a Joffe-Pritchard magnetic trap \cite{lgc02} or rotating the condensate directly by mechanical means \cite{arv01}, etc. The majority of experiments have focused on externally rotated condensates, where vortices of the same circulation sign arrange themselves into vortex lattices \cite{mcw00,rav01,arv01}.
-Further developments have been focused on creating regular lattices with a number of singly quantized vortices \cite{rav01,arv01,ech02,ech03,sce04}, multiply quantized vortices \cite{lgc02,ssv04} and giant vortices \cite{ech03,cpr13}.
+Further developments have been focused on creating regular lattices with a number of singly quantized vortices \cite{rav01,arv01,ech02,ech03,sce04}, multiply quantized vortices \cite{lgc02,ssv04,nct13} and giant vortices \cite{ech03,cpr13}.
 On the theoretical front, the rotational properties of BEC and creation of vortices in a harmonic trap have been analyzed mostly by the mean-field approach like Gross-Pitaevskii scheme as in Refs.~\cite{br99,kmp00,lf99,lnf01,gp01,vvh05,cpr13} or beyond the mean-field approximation \cite{kmp00,wg00,cwg01,pb01,ahs01,lhc01_pra,ryl04,blo06,rkym06,ryb06,un06,dbo07,dbld09,bg10,ckm13,ia17}.
-A review of basic results on BEC vortices can be found in Ref.~\cite{bdz08,coo08,fet09,srh10,im17}.
-To examine quantum mechanical phase coherence of the Bose-condensed gas, recent studies has been elucidated that the quantum entanglement in terms of von Neumann entropy, can be used as a probe to analyze the novel phases of many-body quantum states \cite{py01,lgc09,lf10,ecp10,ia16,ia20,im17}. \\
+To examine quantum mechanical phase coherence of the Bose-condensed gas, recent studies have been elucidated that the quantum entanglement in terms of von Neumann entropy, can be used as a probe to analyze the novel phases of many-body quantum states \cite{py01,lgc09,lf10,ecp10,ia16,ia20}.
+A review of basic results on BEC vortices can be found in Ref.~\cite{bdz08,coo08,fet09,srh10,im17}. \\